 - People and businesses are encouraged to reduce their water usage, but it is not obligatory.

 - Information on reducing water usage and managing drought should be shared by local and departmental authorities – you may receive flyers in the mail outlining this.

-The map below reflects the departments where code 1 alerts are in place in many of the communes.
+The map below reflects the departments where code 1 alerts are in place in at least one of the communes.

 Code 2: alert level